Traslox/TCS/README.md

 (dont forget open the subtitles)
 # More details
-Your privacy and security responsibility has Essential Objects.
+Your security responsibility has Essential Objects.
 This app uses NuGet of Essential Objects to work.
 More information about Essential Objects: https://www.essentialobjects.com/#WebBrowser